-Installation must be in accordance with all local codes and/or the latest edition of the National Fuel Gas Code, ANSI Z223.1/NFPA54 and the National Electrical Code, ANSI/NFPA70 (U.S.), or standards CSA B149 - INSTALLATION CODES FOR GAS-BURNING APPLIANCES AND EQUIPMENT and/or local codes and Standard CSA C22.1 - Canadian Electrical Code, Part 1 (Canada).
-The heater, when installed, must be electrically grounded and bonded in accordance with local codes, or, in absence of local codes, with the Canadian Electrical Code or the National Electrical Code, ANSI/NFPA70, as applicable.
+Installation must be in accordance with all local codes and/or the latest edition of the National Fuel Gas Code, ANSI Z223.1 and the latest edition of the National Electrical Code, NFPA 70 (US).

+Installation in Canada must be in accordance with the latest CAN/CGA-B149.1 or .2 and CSA C22.1 Canadian Electric Code, part 1.

+The heater, when installed, must be electrically grounded and bonded in accordance with local codes, or, in absence of local codes, with the National Electrical Code, ANSI/NFPA70 (US) or in Canada in accordance with the Canadian Electric Code, part 1.as applicable.

+ADANGER

+CARBON MONOXIDE GAS IS DEADLY - Exhaust from this pool heater contains toxic levels of carbon monoxide, a dangerous, poisonous gas you cannot see or smell.